open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 For some langagues extending the `LogRecordProcessor` may be seen as breaking.
 For these languages implementing `LogRecordProcessor.Enabled` must be optional.
 The SDK `LogRecordProcessor` must return `true` if `Enabled` is not implemented.
-This is the approach currently taken by OpenTelemetry Go.
+This approach is currently taken by OpenTelemetry Go.

 ## Prior art